licht1stein/telegram-exception-alerts/README.md

     raise RuntimeError('this is an exception')
 ```

+### Initialization from environment (recommended)

-You can also initialize the alerter from environment variables:
+You can also initialize the alerter from environment variables. **This is the recommended way**
+because it will make sure you're not committing sensitive information to the repo.

 * `ALERT_BOT_TOKEN` - your bot token
 * `ALERT_CHAT_ID` - your chat id to receive notifications